 Two years ago, director David Sandberg had to sell his couch and TV to afford food and rent.
 Now, David's Kung Fury trailer have raised $630,000 on Kickstarter, and he's now competing at Cannes and developing a feature Hollywood film.
 Oh, and David Hasselhoff recently made a Kung Fury music video that has been viewed over 10 million times.
-We can’t be prouder to be a part of this ”dream-come-true” project.
+The 30 minute movie got viewed by over 15 million people within the first week.

 Born and raised in New York City during the golden era of graffiti, Eric Haze found fame hitting trains in the early 70’s, earning his place in the documentary Style Wars.
 Haze opened his design studio in 1986, becoming one of the first visual artists to define the look and graphic language of early Hip Hop.
 Some of his most classic works include designs for Public Enemy, EPMD, LL Cool J, and the Beastie Boys.
 It doesn’t get any more OG than this.